 Follow these simple guidelines to help your infant stay safe while eating:

-- Always supervise your infant while eating.
-Choking often occurs when infants are given foods they are not ready to eat.
+- Always supervise your infant while eating; choking often occurs when infants are given foods that they are not ready to eat.

-- Cut foods into small pieces (1/4 inch or smaller).
-Place only a few pieces on the plate at a time.
+- Cut foods into small pieces – 1/4 inch or smaller, and place only a few pieces on the plate at a time.